adswa/multimatch_gaze/paper.md

 comparison, originally developed by [@Jarodzka] and implemented by [@Dewhurst] in Matlab.
-This algorithm represents scan paths as geometrical vectors in a two-dimensional space: Any scan path is build up of a vector sequence in which the vectors represent saccades, and the start and end position of saccadic vectors represent fixations.
-Two such vector sequences are - after optional simplification based on angular relations and amplitudes of saccades - compared on the five dimensions “vector shape”, “vector length (amplitude)”, “vector position”, “vector direction”, and “fixation duration” for a multidimensional similarity evaluation.
+This algorithm represents scan paths as geometrical vectors in a two-dimensional space: Any scan path is built up of a coordinate vector sequence in which the vectors represent saccades, and the start and end position of saccadic vectors represent fixations.
+Two such vector sequences are, after optional simplification based on angular relations and amplitudes of saccades, compared on the five dimensions “vector shape”, “vector length (amplitude)”, “vector position”, “vector direction”, and “fixation duration” for a multidimensional similarity evaluation.

-This reimplementation in Python aims at providing an accessible, well-documented, and tested open source alternative to the existing MultiMatch toolbox.
-The algorithm is an established tool for scan path comparison [@anderson], and improved availability will likely foster its application in a broader research community. multimatch is available in the form of the github repository [@multimatch] and as the python module multimatch via 'pip install multimatch'.
+This reimplementation in Python aims at providing an accessible, documented, and tested open source alternative to the existing MultiMatch toolbox.
+The algorithm is an established tool for scan path comparison [@anderson], and improved availability aids adoption in a broader research community. multimatch is available from its GitHub repository [@multimatch] and as the Python package multimatch via 'pip install multimatch'.
-The module contains the same functionality as the original Matlab toolbox, that is, scan path comparison with optional simplification according to user-defined thresholds, and it provides this functionality within command-line calls or interactive python sessions.
+The module contains the same functionality as the original Matlab toolbox, that is, scan path comparison with optional simplification according to user-defined thresholds, and it provides this functionality via a command line interface or a Python API.

 # Acknowledgements